Gin Wigmore

 Virginia Claire Wigmore (born 6 June 1986) is a New Zealand singer and songwriter.
-Featured on the Smashproof single "Brother" in 2009, Wigmore went on to release four albums – Holy Smoke (2009), Gravel & Wine (2011), Blood to Bone (2015) and Ivory (2018) – with the first three having been chart-toppers on the New Zealand Albums Chart.
+Featured on the Smashproof single "Brother" in 2009, Wigmore went on to release five albums – Holy Smoke (2009), Gravel & Wine (2011), Blood to Bone (2015) Ivory (2018) and Beautiful Mess (2026) – with the first three having been chart-toppers on the New Zealand Albums Chart.
 She is known for her high pitched and raspy voice.

 Career

 International Songwriting Competition

 Inspired by David Gray's album White Ladder, Wigmore wrote her first song, "Angelfire", at the age of 14.
 Two years later her father died of cancer and Wigmore stopped writing and playing music.
 She went to Argentina on an exchange programme to teach at a kindergarten.
 On her return to New Zealand, she wrote "Hallelujah", a tribute to her father.
 Her sister entered the song in the US-based International Songwriting Competition in 2004, and Wigmore beat 11,000 songwriting aspirants from 77 countries to become the youngest and only unsigned Grand Prize winner in the history of the competition.
 She also won the Teen category with "Angelfire".

 Hallelujah was my way of telling my family I had dealt with dad's passing and honestly, I didn't want to share these feelings with anyone else.
 I wanted the moment for myself and my family.